microsoft/moaw/workshops/serverless-overview/workshop.md

 az login
 # Display your account details
 az account show
-# Select a specific subscription if you have more than one or the wrong one selected
+# Select a specific subscription if you have more than one or another one selected
 az account set --subscription <subscription-id>
 # Register the Azure providers
-az provider register --namespace 'Microsoft.Logic' az provider register --namespace 'Microsoft.EventGrid' az provider register --namespace 'Microsoft.EventHub'
+az provider register --namespace 'Microsoft.Web' az provider register --namespace 'Microsoft.Logic' az provider register --namespace 'Microsoft.EventGrid'
 ```

 </details>